Georgia holds vote after ex-president Saakashvili's arrest

 Critics have accused Georgian Dream -- in power since 2012 -- of using criminal prosecutions to punish political opponents and journalists.
 Interpol turned down requests from Tbilisi to issue a red notice against Saakashvili.

-The EU mediated an inter-party agreement in May, under which Georgian Dream pledged to hold a snap parliamentary vote if it wins less than 43 percent in Saturday's local elections.
+The EU mediated an agreement in May, under which Georgian Dream pledged to hold a snap parliamentary vote if it wins less than 43 percent in Saturday's local elections.

-Georgian Dream withdrew from the pact in July, but the European Union and the United States urged the EU-aspirant country's government to implement the agreement that envisaged sweeping political and judiciary reforms.
+Georgia's Western partners urged the EU-aspirant country's government to implement the agreement that envisaged sweeping political and judiciary reforms.

 With concerns mounting in the West over the ruling party's democratic credentials, the United States has hinted at possible sanctions against Georgian Dream officials.